kukuruza/shuffler/README.md

 python3 my_path_to_shuffler.py --logging 10 -i train-full.db --rootdir . examineImages
 ```

-Finally, the command below should open a window with an image, and allow you to label individual cars with colors.
+The command below should open a window with an image, and allow you to label individual cars with colors.
 The dictionary is below.
 For example, when you press a button "r", the car will be labelled as red.
 Navigation is the same as above.

 - "r": "red"
 - "g": "green"